 Location.
-44° 8.932′ N, 75° 18.977′ W. Marker is in Harrisville, New York, in Lewis County.
-Marker is on Main Street.
-Marker can be seen in the Overlook parking lot off of Main Street.
+44° 8.982′ N, 75° 19.066′ W. Marker is in Harrisville, New York, in Lewis County.
+Marker is on River Street, 0.1 miles south of Elm Street, on the left when traveling south.
 Touch for map.
-Marker is at or near this postal address: 8207 Main St, Harrisville NY 13648, United States of America.
+Marker is in this post office area: Harrisville NY 13648, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 15 miles of this marker, measured as the crow flies.
 Harrisville Central School History (about 500 feet away, measured in a direct line); Chair Factory (about 700 feet away); Veterans Memorial (approx. 0.4 miles away); Railroad Depot (approx. 0.4 miles away); The French Emigres (approx. 5˝ miles away); Site of First Talc Mill in United States In Tribute to Rhoda Fox Graves (approx. 14.8 miles away); The First Presbyterian Church and the Gouverneur Museum (approx. 14.8 miles away).
 Touch for a list and map of all markers in Harrisville.